 Next we need to disconnect the bed from the board.
 Open the electronics case by removing the (3) hex screws on top, two in the front corners and one in the middle rear.
 With these out, you can lift the lid and set it aside, taking care not to stress the cooling fan wires.

 The bed’s (2) power cables are secured in a clamping terminal block.
-Using a small flat head screwdriver, loosen both set screws on top until the cables are loose and can freely slide out.
-While we’re in here, we also need to unplug the thermistor, which is a white 2-pin JST connector (circled below).
+Using a small flat head screwdriver, loosen both set screws on top until the cables can freely slide out.
+While we’re in here, we also need to unplug the thermistor, the white 2-pin JST connector (circled below).